 Health Physics Society

 Kennesaw State University’s (KSU) Marietta Campus is also home to the student chapter of the Health Physics Society (HPS).
-HPS is an organization of nearly 5,000 professionals who specialize in radiation science and safety.
+HPS is an organization of nearly 5,000 professionals who specialize in radiation protection.
 The student chapter of the Health Physics Society at KSU is an organization focused on radiation safety and awareness, and is affiliated with the Atlanta Chapter who states, “The Health Physicists are dedicated to maximizing the beneficial use of radiation while minimizing the risk to people and the environment.”
-The student chapter members are encouraged to attend and interact with the Atlanta Chapter at every meeting.
-If you are a current student and interested in joining, contact the Nuclear Engineering department to learn about waiving the $25 membership fee.
+The student chapter members are encouraged to attend and interact with the HPS Atlanta Chapter at every meeting.
+If you are a current student and interested in joining, contact the Nuclear Engineering Program.

 Bellefonte Plant Tour